Will the Real Jesus Please Stand up: A Look at the Criteria That Determines Authenticity of Gospel Texts, Part II

 Some extra canonical gospels have suggested that Jesus never died on the cross and that he somehow survived the cross.
 However, those texts do not meet the criteria for authenticity we discussed in Part I of this series.

-Had Jesus not died, he would not have risen from the dead.
-The doctrine of the Resurrection would have no basis in reality.
+Had Jesus not died, he would not have risen from the dead and the doctrine of the Resurrection would have no basis in reality.
 Jesus' followers would not have had a message of Christianity to spread far and wide.
-His followers would have mourned his death, believing Jesus was not the Messiah after all.
-The disciples would not have gone on to willingly endure persecution and multiple imprisonments for their faith.
+His followers would have mourned his death; they would have believed Jesus was not the Messiah after all.
+The disciples would not have gone on to willingly endure constant persecution and multiple imprisonments for their faith.
 The apostles were sane, reasonable men who witnessed miracles.
 Had the events contained within the New Testament not occurred, Christianity would never have survived.

 Two Women at the Tomb of Jesus